hezhang2/team4159.github.io/pages/main/main_sensors.md

 ### 1. Encoders and Potentiometers

 Encoders and pots are both examples of rotary sensors - they measure rotation.
-They are they most commonly used sensors in our FRC robots.
+They are the most commonly used sensors in our FRC robots.
 We can use encoders to measure the position of a rotating arm, flywheel speed, how much an elevator has been raised, and more.

 Read [this article](http://frc-pdr.readthedocs.io/en/latest/motors/encoders.html) to learn the difference between absolute and relative (incremental) encoders.